-We currently rely on Misys for the provision of certain corporate services and the combined company will have to rely on its own resources and personnel to operate the business.
+We currently rely on Misys for the provision of certain corporate services, but going forward we will have to rely on our own resources and personnel to operate the business.

-Pursuant to our Shared Services Agreement with Misys, as amended, Misys provides us with services including: (1) human resource functions such as administration, selection of benefit plans and designing employee survey and training programs, (2) management services, (3) procurement services such as travel arrangements, disaster recovery and vendor management, (4) research and development services such as software development, (5) access to information technology, telephony, facilities and other related services at Misys' customer support center located in Manila, Philippines; and (6) information system services such as planning, support and database administration.
-Prior to the closing of the 2008 Transactions, we did not rely on a third party for such services.
-Upon the consummation of the Coniston Transactions, the Shared Services Agreement will be terminated and we will enter into a Transition Services Agreement with Misys pursuant to which Misys will continue to provide certain services and personnel to the combined company to support its business.
-Beginning approximately six months after the date of the Transition Services Agreement, certain services formerly provided by Misys will need to be continued by either our existing or new employees, which may require the combined company to devote time and resources to identifying, hiring and integrating individuals to perform the services formerly provided by Misys pursuant to the Transition Services Agreement.
-If Misys fails to provide these services as required under the Shared Services Agreement or the Transition Services Agreement, or if the Shared Services Agreement or Transition Services Agreement were terminated for any reason, or if we fail to obtain replacement services, we might incur significant costs to obtain replacement services.
+On August 20, 2010, we entered into a Transition Services Agreement with Misys (the "Transition Services Agreement") pursuant to which each party will continue to provide to the other certain services and personnel to support the other's business.
+The services that Misys agreed to provide to us under the Transition Services Agreement include research and development services, customer support services and information systems services, while we agreed to provide Misys with financial services and tax services.
+Beginning approximately six months after the date of the Transition Services Agreement, certain services formerly provided by Misys will need to be continued by either our existing or new employees, which may require us to devote time and resources to identifying, hiring and integrating individuals to perform the services formerly provided by Misys pursuant to the Transition Services Agreement.
+If Misys fails to provide these services as required under the Transition Services Agreement, or if the Transition Services Agreement were terminated for any reason, or if we fail to obtain replacement services, we might incur significant costs to obtain replacement services.